JaCorey Shepherd

-JaCorey Shepherd (born March 29, 1993) is a former American football cornerback and kick returner.
-He played college football at Kansas, and was drafted in the sixth round (191st overall) of the 2015 NFL Draft by the Philadelphia Eagles.
+JaCorey Shepherd (born March 29, 1993) is an American former professional football player who was a cornerback and kick returner in the National Football League (NFL).
+He played college football for the Kansas Jayhawks, and was selected in the sixth round (191st overall) of the 2015 NFL draft by the Philadelphia Eagles.

 Shepherd was also a member of the San Francisco 49ers, Pittsburgh Steelers, and Birmingham Iron.

 Professional career

 Philadelphia Eagles

-Shepherd was selected in the sixth round of the 2015 NFL Draft as the 191st overall pick by the Philadelphia Eagles.
+Shepherd was selected in the sixth round of the 2015 NFL draft as the 191st overall pick by the Philadelphia Eagles.
 On August 10, 2015, Shepherd tore his ACL keeping him out for the rest of the 2015 season.
 On September 3, 2016, he was released by the Eagles.
 He was re-signed to the practice squad on September 21, 2016.
 He was released on September 27, 2016 and re-signed on October 3, and was released again on October 7.

 San Francisco 49ers

 On October 10, 2016, Shepherd signed a two-year contract with the San Francisco 49ers.

 On May 2, 2017, Shepherd was waived by the 49ers.